Deploy Django app on AWS

 sudo -u postgres psql

-postgres=# GRANT ALL PRIVILEGES ON DATABASE testdb TO testuser;
+GRANT ALL PRIVILEGES ON DATABASE gqrdb TO gqrdbuser;

-4.2 OR Install Mysql and add new user with all the privileges
+5.2 Install Mysql and add new user with all the privileges (OR)

 sudo apt-get update